rominator1983/completeModInstallationManual/README.md

      3. https://github.com/moddevices/mod-plugin-builder (This will take the longest)

                cd ~/mod-plugin-builder
+               # This will take hours on ANY machine
                ./bootstrap.sh x86_64

 TODO: Playing audio from browser etc. even when MOD is running